 Finding consistency on the green is one of the easiest ways to quickly improve your scorecard.

-Heavy putters help golfers form the habit of a simple and consistent putting stroke.
+Heavy golf putters help golfers form the habit of a simple and consistent putting stroke.
 The increased weight gives the player a better feel for the club and creates greater distance control on putts.

 Because of these benefits, heavy putters have experienced a boom in popularity in recent years.